Martian (The War of the Worlds): In other adaptations

 Most adaptations of H.G.
 Wells' novel incorporate Martians as the invading race.
-A few draw upon their description from the original novel such as the infamous radio adaptation, as well as musical version, and Pendragon film adaptations.
+A few draw upon their description from the original novel.
+Examples include the infamous radio adaptation, as well as musical version, and Pendragon film adaptations.

 Most versions of the Martians differ from Wells' version.
-Despite a lack of verbal language in the novel (with the exception of the battle cry, "Ulla"), for example, many versions give them one nevertheless.
+Despite a lack of verbal language in the novel (except the battle cry, "Aloo"), for example, many versions give them one nevertheless.

 Edison's Conquest

 In one of the first sequels, 1898's unauthorized Edison's Conquest of Mars, a good deal of text is spent describing the Martians.
 In illustrations and descriptions, they are made to resemble bug-eyed, 15-foot-tall human figures, and have a vocal speech.
-Around 7500 BC they visited Earth, and constructed the Pyramids of Giza and Great Sphinx of Giza as a memorial to their leader.
-When a plague forced them to return to Mars, they brought with them a number of humans from the Fertile Crescent (transported to Egypt), whose descendants continued to serve as slaves to the Martians until they were wiped out in the aftermath of the Martian invasion of Earth, due to Martian fears of humans.
+Around 7500 BC they visited Earth and constructed the Pyramids of Giza and Great Sphinx of Giza as a memorial to their leader.
+When a plague forced them to return to Mars, they brought with them several humans from the Fertile Crescent (transported to Egypt), whose descendants continued to serve as slaves to the Martians until they were wiped out in the aftermath of the Martian invasion of Earth, due to Martian fears of humans.
 At the same time as The War of the Worlds, the Martians were said to be involved in a war against the giant inhabitants of Ceres.
 The Martian leadership is described as:

-Also in Edison's Conquest of Mars, a number of Martians were said to have managed to return to Mars after their compatriots died out, by building another space cylinder and launching it from Bergen County, New Jersey.
+Also in Edison's Conquest of Mars, several Martians were said to have managed to return to Mars after their compatriots died out, by building another space cylinder and launching it from Bergen County, New Jersey.
 The blast of the launch is said to be large enough to have destroyed the remains of New York City that the Martians had left alone.